lukesdm/dpolcat/README.md

 *dpolcat* is a tool for the semantic categorization of dual-polarimetric synthetic aperture radar (SAR) imagery.
 (Specifically, Sentinel-1 with VV and VH polarizations at present.)

+It is inspired by Andrea Baraldi's [Satellite Image Automatic Mapper](http://siam.andreabaraldi.com/) (SIAM) concept of *spectral categories* for optical data, and the [Sen2Cube](https://www.sen2cube.at/) project.

 Status: Effectively at prototype/proof of concept stage, under active development.